annaesvensson/yellow-help/2-de/contributing-guidelines.md

     Let me know if you need more information.
 Thanks for your help.

-Einen Fehler zusammen mit der Logdatei zu melden, denke daran Englisch zu benutzen:
+Einen Fehler zusammen mit der Logdatei zu melden:

     Title: Call to undefined function detectCoffee()